Self employed and not been paid

 It is a reality of any goods and service businesses that unpaid debts are a never ending problem all over the UK and will experience more than once in their career, however, when a debtor disappears without paying their debt this can cause added stress to the creditor.

 Going to court and following up non-paying customers can be a solution, although solicitors can be expensive, not to mention time consuming.
+There are also the expensive court costs to add to that with no guarantee of a successful outcome.
 It’s simply not seen as an option for many.

 Unfortunately, going to court is a last resort for some but below is advice on what you can do to prevent the situation reaching that conclusion;